-The resume objective should ideally follow the structure we already outlined (Traits, Title, Skills & Experience, Promise/Goals), but the main thing is that it is written in the third person with a professional tone.
+The resume objective example should ideally follow the structure we already outlined (Traits, Title, Skills & Experience, Promise/Goals), but the main thing is that it is written in the third person with a professional tone.
 Imagine that you are a hiring manager describing the candidate to their CEO.
 That is that sort of language that you should be aiming for – a two-sentence professional elevator presentation.
 Describe yourself from the outside looking in.

-The objective should be as relevant as possible to the role, so it is always a good idea to mirror the language of the job description and company careers page.
+The objective should be as relevant as possible to the role.
+It is always a good idea to mirror the language of the job description and company careers page.
 Talking like your future employers is a great way of considering a common future from the same perspective.

 Most importantly of all, the resume objective should be a personal mission statement that a candidate is intensely passionate about and proud to pursue.
-Making any sort of transition in a job search is hard enough, so it simply has to resonate at the deepest level.
-Aim high, don’t settle for second best and the sky's the limit.
+Making any sort of transition in a job search is hard enough, so it simply must resonate at the deepest level.
+Aim high, don’t settle for second best.
+The sky's the limit.

 45 resume objective examples

-As previously mentioned, a resume objective is set apart from a resume summary or personal statement (and it is nearly always deployed as part of the summary and it is normally the only forward-looking part.
+As previously mentioned, a resume objective is set apart from a resume summary or personal statement.
+It is nearly always deployed as part of the summary and it is normally the only forward-looking part.